naveed-swabi/practice/README1.md

-it is my first practice commit1
+it is my first practice commit inside main1